How Do I…?

 Type in the name of your old course in “Search for a course.”
 TIP! – You can also enter the beginning of a course code in the search field, such as “bio101”, and then choose the course name that appears.

-*Selecting Specific Content happens in Step #7 below and let’s you choose to skip categories of information rather than specific items.
+*This is the recommended option.
+Selecting Specific Content in Step #7 below let’s you choose to skip categories of information rather than specific items.
 For example, you can choose to skip Assignments, but you can’t choose to skip a specific assignment.
+It is recommended that you do not copy “Course Settings” from a prior semester.

 - Skip date adjustments – If students are enrolled before course content is imported with due dates, students may not be able to submit work to those imported assignments.